-- Start the more interactive part of your session!
-Introduce today's topic using the Key Messages on the counseling card(s).
+- \ Start the more interactive part of your session!
+Introduce today's topic using the Key Messages on the counselling card(s).
 Build on caregivers' experiences.
 Ask one or two questions to get opinions and experiences of those in attendance.
-Encourage the involvement of all participants (male and female, young and old) in activities and discussions. - Conduct a group activity that involves time for demonstration, practice, and discussion. - Encourage feedback and discussion about the activity.
-Summarize with the group and agree what caregivers should try in their homes. - Praise the caregivers for their efforts.
+Encourage the involvement of all participants (male and female, young and old) in activities and discussions. - \ Conduct a group activity that involves time for demonstration, practise, and discussion. - \ Encourage feedback and discussion about the activity.
+Summarise with the group and agree what caregivers should try in their homes. - Praise the caregivers for their efforts. - \ Summarise the session by asking caregivers to demonstrate or explain what they will go home and do with their child.
+Ask if caregiver(s) see barriers and problem-solve together how to overcome those barriers. - \ Close with a song or prayer.
+If appropriate, agree on the next meeting date and topic. - \ Follow-up with any caregivers you identified who might benefit from individual support, such as a home visit or referral.